Murciano207/SpookFinance-docs/guides/creating-a-smart-pool.md

 ## Setting up a proxy

-All the interactions to add liquidity or to create Balancer pools on our UIs happen through a proxy.
+All the interactions to add liquidity or to create Yogi pools on our UIs happen through a proxy.
 This way our UI can simplify the UX by avoiding token approvals on every new pool the user interacts with.

 You'll be asked to setup a proxy when your address is interacting with our UI for the first time.
-For example, when you click on "Create a Pool" on our [pool management interface](https://pools.balancer.exchange/#/):
+For example, when you click on "Create a Pool" on our [pool management interface](https://pools.yogi.fi/#/):

 ![](../.gitbook/assets/createproxy.png)